 12. Multiple cervical subluxations.

 13. Thoracic strain with injury to trapezius muscle.

 19. Left shoulder chronic impingement with likely partial rotator cuff tear.

 20. Mid- and low back pain.

 In his spare time, D.D. enjoyed jet skiing, boating, bowling, sailing, exercising and hiking.
 He also enjoys playing music with his guitar, keyboard, drums and piano.
 After this accident, D.D. was unable to perform the duties of his job at a satisfactory level, enjoy his active lifestyle, or pay for his medical bills.
-When he was unable to negotiate with K.L.'s insurance company, he turned the personal injury attorneys at Davis Law Group.
-Principle Attorney Chris Davis was able to go head-to-head with K.L.'s insurance company and deliver a fair settlement for D.D.
+When he was unable to negotiate with K.L.'s insurance company, he turned the car accident attorneys at Davis Law Group.
+Principal Attorney Chris Davis was able to go head-to-head with K.L.'s insurance company and deliver a fair settlement for D.D.